MGM Records: Background

-There was also a short-lived Metro-Goldwyn-Mayer Records of 1928, which produced recordings of music featured in MGM movies, not sold to the general public but made to be played in movie theater lobbies.
+There was also a short-lived Metro-Goldwyn-Mayer Records that began in 1928, which produced recordings of music featured in MGM movies, not sold to the general public but made to be played in movie theater lobbies.
 These Metro-Goldwyn-Mayer records were manufactured under contract with the studio by Columbia Records.

 History

 Soundtrack albums

 Their first soundtrack was of Till the Clouds Roll By, a 1946 film based on the life of composer Jerome Kern.
-It was the first soundtrack album of a live-action film ("album" then applied to multi-disc sets) originally issued as a set of four 10-inch 78-rpm records.
+It was the first soundtrack album of a live-action film originally issued as a set of four 10-inch 78-rpm records.
 As in many early MGM soundtrack albums, only eight selections from the film were included on the original version of the album.
 In order to fit the songs onto the record sides the musical material needed editing and manipulation.
 This was before tape existed, so the record producer needed to copy segments from the playback discs used on set, then copy and re-copy them from one disc to another, adding transitions and cross-fades until the final master was created.
 Needless to say, it was several generations removed from the original and the sound quality suffered.
 Also, the playback recordings were purposely recorded very "dry" (without reverberation) otherwise it would come across as too hollow sounding in large movie theaters.
 This made these albums sound flat and boxy.

 MGM Records called these "original cast albums" in the style of Decca's Broadway show cast albums.
 They also coined the phrase "recorded directly from the soundtrack".
 Over the years the term "soundtrack" began to be commonly applied to any recording from a film, whether taken from the actual film soundtrack or re-recorded.
 The phrase is also sometimes incorrectly used for Broadway cast recordings.
-While it is correct to call a "soundtrack" a "cast recording" (since it represents the film cast) it is never correct to call a "cast recording" a "soundtrack".